FAQs

 The Project would also include a battery energy storage system, which would provide an important balancing service for the grid, allowing electricity generated by the panels to be stored at times of low demand, then exported onto the system when demand increases.

-• The solar park is located entirely within the administrative boundary of Wiltshire.
-It is proposed as being built across five sites comprising approximately 878 hectares (2,169 acres) located to the north of the M4, southwest of Malmesbury.
+It is proposed as being built across five land parcels comprising approximately 749 hectares located to the north of the M4, southwest of Malmesbury.
 The electricity generated by the solar park is expected to be exported to the national grid at Melksham Substation by installing an underground cable.
 This electrical connection will form part of the design for the Project.

 To view our latest Project location and site boundary map, please click here to be redirected to our webpage Project Overview.